-Several authors [97, 160, 173, 214] have reported that the organization of image phase information appears far more critical to visual perception than the image properties measured by the power spectrum.
-In particular, if the phases of $\mathbf{f}X(u, v)$ are randomized while the magnitudes stay the same, then the inverse Fourier transform may yield an image having little resemblance to X. Although the use of the magnitude spectra as means of image quality evaluation may appear to be limited due to these results (important information contained in the phases is being disregarded), one might argue that where C denotes a phase change operation, is not very likely to be binary.
-Also, whenever the magnitude of a component is small, the phase does not matter much.
+Several authors [94, 157, 170, 210] have reported that the organization of image phase information appears far more critical to visual perception than the image properties measured by the power spectrum.
+In particular, if the phases of $\mathbf{f}X(u,v)$ are randomized while the magnitudes stay the same, then the inverse Fourier transform may yield an image having little resemblance to X. Although the use of the magnitude spectra as means of image quality evaluation may appear to be limited due to these results (important information contained in the phases is being disregarded), one might argue that where $\mathcal{C}$ denotes a phase change operation, is not very likely to be binary.

-$$B' = G + \mathbf{F}^{-1}(\mathcal{C}(\mathbf{F}(B - G))), \qquad (3.12)$$
+$$B' = G + \mathbf{F}^{-1}(\mathcal{C}(\mathbf{F}(B-G))), \tag{26}$$

-Visual textures are defined as aggregates of image pixels or simple patterns [105], also known as texels [192].
-Texels are not to be confused with textons [105], elongated blobs (e.g., rectangles, ellipses, or line segments) with a number of specific properties.
-Yellott [248] discovered very distinct binary textures that have identical Fourier power spectra and very similar statistical properties.
-Chapter 6 will provide new data on how relatively significant magnitudes and phases of the quantization noise images are.
+Visual textures are defined as aggregates of image pixels or simple patterns [102], also known as texels [188].
+Texels are not to be confused with textons [102], elongated blobs (e.g., rectangles, ellipses, or line segments) with a number of specific properties.
+Yellott [244] discovered very distinct binary textures that have identical Fourier power spectra and very similar statistical properties.
+Section 6 will provide new data on how relatively significant magnitudes and phases of the quantization noise images are.

-Figures 2.1-2.12 (b) and (d) show grayscale representations of the magnitude spectra of the noise images for the image-algorithm combinations covered in Chapter 2.
-Color visualization of the noise spectra and the corresponding phase spectra will be covered in Chapter 5.
+Figures 1-12 (b) and (d) show grayscale representations of the magnitude spectra of the noise images for the image-algorithm combinations covered in Section 2.
+Color visualization of the noise spectra and the corresponding phase spectra will be covered in Section 5.